How about an easy chicken recipe to grill up this summer? Try this Ginger Soy Grilled Chicken Recipe – made with only 3 ingredients.

 Recipes with few ingredients are my fave.
 Isn’t it such a pain to go to the grocery store and pick up a dozen things to make one meal?
 I mean, sure it’s worth it once in awhile or for a special occasion, but for everyday eats, I’d rather just have everything on hand.
 I may not have fresh ginger at all times, but I always have soy sauce.
+Kikkoman has long been our family favorite brand for soy sauce.
 And ginger is easy enough to pick up with the chicken.

-Here’s a super easy way to give chicken full-on flavor.
+Here’s a super easy way to give chicken full-on flavor – Ginger Soy Grilled Chicken Recipe.
 Just use tasty soy sauce and vibrant fresh ginger in a quick marinade.
+Did I mention you only need 3 ingredients to make this?!
 A quick turn on the grill, and dinner is ready!
 The chicken is a bit salty due to the soy sauce, so be sure to serve it with plain rice to balance the flavors.

 - 1/2 cup soy sauce